-Mathematics & Sciences: Mathematics 080, 086, 140, 170, 171, 180, 219, 220 Physics 150AC, 150BC
+- Arts, Humanities, and Social Sciences/Library: None - Counseling and Student Support Services: None - Mathematics and Sciences: MATH 080, 086, 140, 160, 170, 180, 219; PHYS 150AC, 150BC - 1.
 Applications for credit by examination may be obtained in the Admissions and Records Office at Santiago Canyon College.
 The student will be advised whether a testing fee is to be charged and where it should be paid.
 Applicants must be currently enrolled at Santiago Canyon College and be in good standing.
 Fee charged for Credit by Examination is enrollment fee + number of units.
 Financial Aid cannot be used for Credit by Examination.
-Fee must be paid before exam takes place.

-- 2. A student must not enroll in a course which is to be challenged.
-In the event a student decides to challenge a course in which he or she is already enrolled, he or she must withdraw from that course prior to the end of the second week of instruction. - Credit may be earned only for courses that are: 1) currently listed in the Santiago Canyon College catalog, and 2) specifically listed as eligible for credit by examination.
+Fee must be paid before exam takes place. - 2.
+A student must not enroll in a course which is to be challenged.
+In the event a student decides to challenge a course in which he or she is already enrolled, he or she must withdraw from that course prior to the end of the second week of instruction. - 3.
+Credit may be earned only for courses that are: 1) currently listed in the Santiago Canyon College catalog, and 2) specifically listed as eligible for credit by examination.
 A student may attempt credit by examination only once in a particular course. - 4.
 Students should be aware that some divisions offer credit by examination only on specific dates; therefore, students should obtain examination schedules from the appropriate offices as early in the semester as possible. - 5.
 The dean, in consultation with the department involved, will determine whether a departmental or a standardized examination is to be administered and when and where it will be administered.
-At this same time, the student will be given a course outline and any other pertinent information detailing subject matter requirements of the course being challenged.
+At this same time, the student will be given a course outline and any other

-- 6. Students may apply for credit by examination in sequential courses, but may take examinations for the courses having prerequisites in the sequence only if credit has been earned by examination or coursework in the earlier course(s) of the sequence. - 7.
-Grading of the examination is on a Pass/No Pass basis.
-Pass represents a grade of "C" or better and will be shown on the transcript as "credit by exam."
+- pertinent information detailing subject matter requirements of the course being challenged. - 6.
+Students may apply for credit by examination in sequential courses, but may take examinations for the courses having prerequisites in the sequence only if credit has been earned by examination or coursework in the earlier course(s) of the sequence. - 7.
+Grading of the examination is on a Pass/ No Pass basis.
+Pass represents a grade of "C" or better and will be shown on the transcript as "credit by examination".
 Grades less than "C" will be reported to the Admissions and Records Office but not recorded on the transcript.
 "Pass" grades will be computed as units earned but will not be counted in the grade point average. - 8.
 The examiner shall transmit examination results to the Santiago Canyon College division office.
 The division dean will review the examination results and will transmit this information to the Admissions and Records Office. - 9.
-Units for which P is given in this category will not be counted in determining the residency requirement for a certificate or an associate degree. - 10.
+Units for which P is given in this category will not be counted in determining the 12 semester hours of credit in residence required for a certificate or an associate degree. - 10.
 A student cannot take Credit by Examination to improve a substandard grade.